-In this article, we’ll explain how lemon essential oil can be used in aromatherapy, and as an ingredient in cosmetics, and the health benefits it may have.
+In this article, we’ll explain how lemon essential oil can be used in aromatherapy and cosmetics, including its health benefits.

 The lemon tree is a small evergreen tree that can grow up to five meters tall.
-It is thought to have originated in the southern region of India, although some accounts counter that fact, stating that it actually originated in China.
+It is thought to have originated in the southern region of India, although some accounts counter that fact, stating that it originated in China.

-During the winter harvest season the lemon essential oil is extracted from the rind of the fruit through a method of cold-pressing peel production.
-This lemon extract is then distilled and purified to remove any excess water or impurities.
+During the winter harvest season, the lemon essential oil is extracted from the rind of the fruit through a method of cold-pressing peel production.
+This lemon extract is then distilled and purified to remove excess water or impurities.

 To note, lemon oil is not the same as lemon juice!
 Lemon oil is extracted from lemon peel, and lemon juice is obtained by squeezing the lemon fruit.